 Dublin is the engine of growth in the national economy and the Chamber is a key contributor to the development of enterprise and economic policy throughout Ireland.
 The Chamber provides a range of business services, including international business assistance, export services and business promotion opportunities.
 Founded in 1783, the Chamber has represented the interests of business across the Greater Dublin Area for more than 200 years.

-Dublin 2050: A New Vision for Dublin
+Policy Priorities A Vision for Dublin

 For further information please contact Sandra Farrell: email@example.com (01) 644 7215.